11x-dev/lesson-8-last-visited-page/README.md

 src/views/Lessons/Puzzles.tsx
 ```

-2. You will want to use local storage to store the last visited lesson 8 page for the user, then you'll need to figure out a way to keep track of the url changes so you can update the local storage value
+2. You will want to use local storage to store the last visited lesson 8 page for the user.
+And you will have to think of a way to keep track of the url changes so you can update the local storage value.